Summary

 When seeking an appraisal for your small business, it is extremely helpful to consider the market landscape that your business belongs to of similar companies.
 This sort of information can be used to strategize how to make your small business stand out to potential buyers.

-Regardless, an in-depth understanding of your industry can ensure that you obtain an informed valuation reflective of your assets and the current market landscape.
+Regardless, an in-depth understanding of your industry can ensure that you obtain an informed valuation reflective of your assets and the current market landscape for the small businesses in your industry and geographical location.

 Small Business Appraisal Conclusion:

 Small businesses face a variety of scenarios that impact their growth, finances, and success.
 Regardless of how your business is faring, understanding your company’s true value and worth can be extremely helpful as you strategize and execute your business plan.
-If you are planning to sell, even better!
+If you are planning to sell, it is even better.